 Parents partner with Catechists to be the primary teachers of the faith to their children in this learning model.
 Our classroom model also includes opportunities for parents to participate in prayer services, service opportunities, and community building events.
 Our goal is to foster community and allow our students to participate in prayer, retreats and service opportunities in addition to catechetical learning.

-To reserve a place in our program, please register.
-Forms are available below, in the Parish Center Office or by calling 708-352-2383.
-You may print out and return completed forms to the Religious Education Office with tuition deposit.
+Registration materials are available below, in the Parish Center Office or by calling 708-352-2383.
+You may print out and return completed forms to the Faith Formation Office with tuition deposit.
 Online payments are also accepted (click here to pay).
-To return the forms, drop them off at the Parish Center Office or the Religious Education office, or mail forms to St. Cletus Parish, ATTN: RE Registration, 700 W. 55th Street, LaGrange, IL 60525.
+To return the forms, drop them off at the Parish Center Office or the Religious Education office, or by returning the forms to one of our Sunday registration days or on Wednesday evenings to the Faith Formation Office mail forms to St. Cletus Parish, ATTN: RE Registration, 700 W. 55th Street, LaGrange, IL 60525.

 New families need to provide their parish envelope number and a copy of their child’s baptismal certificate.

-Note: Grades 1 & 2 and Special Sacraments students must submit a copy of your Baptismal certificate.
-Registrations without Baptismal certificates will not be accepted or processed.
+Note: Grades 1 & 2 and students beyond grade 2 who will be preparing for the sacraments must submit a copy of the child’s Baptismal certificate.
 If you submitted a copy last year, you do not need to resubmit another one.

 We are happy to announce online payments are now accepted through our Give Central payment portal.
 Please have your invoice available to enter the amount you wish to pay.